MalakNour1/DotNetResearch/README.md

 **Validation** uses `FluentValidation` validators (`CreateProductValidator`, `UpdateProductValidator`) auto-discovered by FastEndpoints.
 If validation fails, a `400 Bad Request` is returned automatically — no manual checks inside the endpoint.

 **No Swagger** — the `FastEndpoints.Swagger` package is not installed and no Swagger middleware is configured.

 ---

+## Testing with Postman

+The `/postman` folder contains the exported Postman assets:

+- **`ProductApi.postman_collection.json`** — one request per CRUD operation, plus at least one invalid example to exercise the `400` and `404` paths.
+- **`ProductApi.postman_environment.json`** — environment with a `baseUrl` variable, switched between the Minimal API and FastEndpoints URLs to run the same requests against both.

+Import both files, select the environment, set `baseUrl`, and run the collection.

+---